peterhinch/micropython-async/README.md

  boards to communicate without using a UART.
 Primarily intended to enable a a Pyboard-like device to achieve bidirectional communication with an ESP8266.
  * [Under the hood](./UNDER_THE_HOOD.md) A guide to help understand the `uasyncio` code.
-Strictly for scheduler geeks...
+For scheduler geeks and those wishing to modify `uasyncio`.

 ## 1.1 A new "priority" version.